Particular/Workshop/exercises/04 - Integration with ITOps.md

 ### Step 3

-Open up `ShipWithFedexCommandHandler.cs` in `Divergent.ITOps`. it should now also take a constructor dependency on `IProvideShippingInfo`.
+Open `ShipWithFedexCommandHandler.cs` in `Divergent.ITOps`.
+It should now also take a constructor dependency on `IProvideShippingInfo`.

 ```c#
 public class ShipWithFedexCommandHandler : IHandleMessages<ShipWithFedexCommand>